5argon/Firestorm/README.md

 After you got the document snapshot, `snapshot.ConvertTo<T>` will change JSON into your C# data container.
 How that works is according to LitJSON and may not be the same as the real upcoming SDK.
 Things to watch out :

 - To receive `blob` use `byte[]`.
+This is not a default behaviour of LitJSON, it is my modification.
 - To receive CFS array you use `List<object>`.
 However, since all in this list are object LitJSON don't know which type it should convert to and boxed by `object`.
 For example if you have an array containing integer, double, timestamp, you will get integer as string and timestamp as string as that was what Google is sending from the server.
 Double is a number.
 Boolean is correctly a boolean.
 For plain fields, receiving into `DateTime` will get you `DateTime` correctly as expected as LitJson can see the type and parse the string accordingly.
 - Look at LitJson test to see what else can receive what : https://github.com/LitJSON/litjson/blob/develop/test/JsonMapperTest.cs
+- Other modification includes interpreting the final parsing fail case as `Dictionary<string,object>` boxed in `object` instead of skipping completely, and change `DateTime` parsing to match with Firebase's format.
+(Trailing "Z" format)

 ## Why not Unity's JsonUtility

 It sucks!
 The JSON from Firestore has polymorphic union fields (see [example](https://firebase.google.com/docs/firestore/reference/rest/v1beta1/Value)) and it is impossible to work with without good iteration method on the JSON.
-I used Json.NET to iterate and peel out the JSON with `JObject` LINQ support and to tailor made a JSON that Firebase would accept.
+LitJSON and Json.NET could iterate through json (with `JsonData` and `JObject` respectively) and also build a hand-made json from scratch.

 ## Why not Newtonsoft Json.NET